UCSD-Optics-Maze-Educational-Games/DiffractionDecoder/README.md

 ## Purpose & Educational Goals

-The Diffraction Decoder Game is an interactive educational tool designed to teach students fundamental concepts in optics, specifically **diffraction phenomena**.
+**Diffraction Decoder** is an interactive educational tool designed to teach students fundamental concepts in optics, specifically **diffraction phenomena**.
 By combining hands-on puzzle-solving with real optical physics, this game makes abstract scientific concepts tangible and engaging.

 Students learn about:
 - Light diffraction through various apertures and gratings